CharlieGreenman/CharlieGreenman/README.md

  I believe five exceptional engineers out-execute fifty average ones—and I build cultures that prove it.

 Champion human-centric tech
 From blockchain-based data privacy to AI-powered firefighting concepts, my work centers on raising quality of life, not just quarterly numbers.

+### Teams I've Managed

+During my time building Razroo, the company and its products at [razroo.com](razroo.com), I've had the privilege of welcoming over 100 people into Razroo's Slack Channel.
+In our heyday, we had 25 people a part of the organization reporting directly to me.
+These days, while Razroo's IP is arguably worth millions of dollars, our organization is a bit smaller.
+However, in the near future, our hope is that our products and services will be ubiquitous in the B2B space.

 ---